Dinamo-Digitale/apache-status/README.md

 # apache-status (Alpha)

-A command line to parse apache mod_status output.
+A command line tool to parse apache mod_status output.
 Tested with Apache/2.2.22 (Debian) and may works with other versions.
-The command provides the possibility to apply filters in user typing order
+This tool provides the possibility to apply filters in user typing order.

 ```